sanjanprakash/Color-based-Image-Segmentation-using-K-Means-clustering/README.md

 ### Standard K-Means clustering

 K-Means clustering is a vector quantization algorithm that partitions *n* observations into *k* clusters.
 In simpler terms, it maps an observation to one of the *k* clusters based on the squared (Euclidean) distance of the obseravtion from the cluster centroids.
+The intuition here is to minimize the variance between points within the same cluster and maximize the variance amongst points from different clusters.
 Once the mapping is done, the observation point can simply be represented by the centroid of its respective cluster.
 Applying this on an image would imply reducing it to an image with *k* colors.
 This is an iterative refinement procedure that updates the cluster centroids in each iteration.
 The algorithm terminates when a certain convergence point is reached.
 The most commonly chosen point of convergence is when the cluster centroids no longer move or get updated.

 The bare bones of this algorithm are as follows :